pascme05/PyDTS/README.md

 # License
-The software framework is provided under the MIT license.
+The software framework is provided under the Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0) license.

 # Version History